ElijahAgunbiade/Portfolio/README.md

 # Aspiring Data Analyst

-#### Transitioning from a career in the Inventory Management and seeking a full-time role in the field of data analytics.
+#### Transitioning from a career in Inventory Management and seeking a full-time role in the field of data analytics.
 Took a company from mass ordering and little sale with around 35% overstocking to an efficient supply position for all stocks in demand through Inventory analysis, leading to about 50% reduction in overstocking.
 #### Technical Skills: Python, SQL, Tableau, Spreadsheet, Statistics, Machine Learning, and Modeling

 ## Projects